jotapgn/ToDoListAPI/README.md

 # ToDoList

-To Do List API using .NET 8, MongoDB, Repository Pattern, Swagger.
+To Do List API using .NET 8, MongoDB,Docker, Docker Compose, Repository Pattern, Swagger.